aponamarev/CarND-Behavioral-Cloning-P3/writeup_template.md

 #### 2. Attempts to reduce overfitting in the model

-The model contains dropout layer in order to reduce overfitting (src/Models/SimplifiedModel.py line 34).
+The model contains dropout layers in order to reduce overfitting (src/Models/SimplifiedModel.py line 20, 24, 28, 33, and 38).

 The model was trained and validated on different subsets sets created by training and validation split (15%) to ensure that the model was not overfitting (model.py line 79).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.